Theimx/Theimx/README.md

 🌟 **Aspiring Software Engineer** | 🎓 **2nd Year College Student** | 💻 **Started IT in May 2020 as self-taught**

-I’m 17 years old and passionate about technology and innovation.
-My goal for 2025 is to explore diverse IT domains such as:
+I’m 17 years old and my goal for 2025 is to explore diverse IT domains such as:
 - 🌍 **Procedural Generation** / **Genetic Algorithms**
 - 🛠️ **Software Engineering**